theunicornguild/can-you-remember/01_introduction/02_trello_and_git.md

 #### Git

-We'll be using git throughout the project as a version control tool and to keep track of the changes we're making to the code and create checkpoints every time we finish a functionality.
+We'll be using git throughout the project as a version control tool and to keep track of the changes we're making to the code and create checkpoints every time we finish a feature.

-You can create a new repo on [github](https://github.com/) to start your project from scratch or [Fork and clone](https://github.com/) our repo to get the same set of cards we used
+You can create a new repo on [github](https://github.com/) to start your project from scratch or [Fork and clone](https://github.com/) our repo to get the starter files, including some pre-made cards with their images.